opnfv/vswitchperf/docs/to-be-reorganized/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 If you encounter the following error: "before (last 100 chars):
 '-path=/dev/hugepages,share=on: unable to map backing store for
-hugepages: Cannot allocate memory\r\n\r\n" with the PVP deployment
+hugepages: Cannot allocate memory\r\n\r\n" with the PVP or PVVP
-scenario, check the amount of hugepages on your system:
+deployment scenario, check the amount of hugepages on your system:

 .. code:: bash